mottaquikarim/PYTH2/src/Topics/lists.md

 Here's a **[helpful list](https://snakify.org/en/lessons/sets/#section_4)** of set operations.

-## Practice Problem Set 1: Simple List operations
+## Practice PSET 1: Simple List operations

 1. Create a **list** with the names `"Holly"`, `"Juan"`, and `"Ming"`.
 2. Print the third name.